 As the team stopped pushing the development of the F60, however, he dropped off the pace once again.
 Raikkonen subsequently agreed to leave Ferrari at the end of the 2009 season despite having a year of his contract still to run, in order to make way for Fernando Alonso.

-Raikkonen then spent two years out of Formula One racing, driving in the World Rally Championship and making one-off appearances in NASCAR’s Trucks and Nationwide Series, before announcing his comeback to the F1 paddock in late 2011 with the Lotus team.
+Raikkonen then spent two years out of Formula 1 racing, driving in the World Rally Championship and making one-off appearances in NASCAR’s Trucks and Nationwide Series, before announcing his comeback to the F1 paddock in late 2011 with the Lotus team.

-From the moment he stepped back into a Formula One car, Raikkonen proved that his two-year sabbatical had done nothing to blunt his speed.
+From the moment he stepped back into a Formula 1 car, Raikkonen proved that his two-year sabbatical had done nothing to blunt his speed.
 2012 started with points-scoring finishes in Australia and Malaysia before he nearly pipped Vettel to victory in Bahrain, pushing the world champion hard before settling for second.
 In Raikkonen’s hands the Lotus E20 proved to be a consistently quick car, the Finn claiming seven podiums and completing every racing lap of the year bar one.
 A well-deserved victory in Abu Dhabi rounded off a near-perfect comeback season in which he finished third in the championship.

 He continued in similar fashion with Lotus in 2013, brilliantly winning the opening round in Australia and emerging as an early title contender after three consecutive second places in China, Bahrain and Spain.
 Ultimately, however, Lotus were unable to sustain his challenge and this, along with financial problems for the team, led to Raikkonen signing up for a Ferrari return in 2014.